-For the first 18 months of this appointment the Inspector of Funeral Directors will work closely with funeral directors, the Inspector of Crematoria and the wider funeral industry to understand how funeral directors currently conduct their business; to make recommendations to Scottish Ministers on how the funeral director industry should be regulated in the future; and to make recommendations on whether licencing should be introduced as part of this regulation.
+For the first 18 months of this appointment the Inspector of Funeral Directors, Natalie McKail, will work closely with funeral directors, the Inspector of Crematoria and the wider funeral industry to understand how funeral directors currently conduct their business; to make recommendations to Scottish Ministers on how the funeral director industry should be regulated in the future; and to make recommendations on whether licencing should be introduced as part of this regulation.

 Following this initial period, the Inspector will be expected to formally inspect the funeral director industry in line the powers set out in the Burial and Cremation (Scotland) Act 2016.